its-a-maxi/task-manager-react/README.md

 <!-- ABOUT THE PROJECT -->
 ## ℹ️ About The Project

-A really basic task manager page linked with a JSON Server for data persistance, quick project made to start getting acquainted with react.
+Basic task manager page linked with a JSON Server for data persistance, quick project made to start getting acquainted with react.

 ### Built With